metaparticle-io/sync/python/README.md

-# Examples MetaParticle Sync library for Java
+# Examples MetaParticle Sync library for Python

 Metaparticle/Sync for Python is a library that implements distributed synchronization for cloud-native applications using a container side-car and Kubernetes primitives.